-This is a great way to break up the drive up, stretch the legs and take some fun photos!
+This is a great way to break up the drive up, stretch the legs and take some fun photos at Wave Rock!

 That wraps up your Perth to Esperance road trip and back!

-Make sure you bring a camera to capture some of the most incredible beaches and scenery in Western Australia and don’t forget to comment and let us know if this tops your road trips of all time!
+Make sure you bring a camera to capture some of the most amazing beaches and scenery in Western Australia and don’t forget to comment and let us know if this tops your road trips of all time.